bigjr-mkkong/rs-micros/README.md

   - [ ] kernel semaphore
   - [ ] I am really interested on the idea of embed HW-malloc(like FALAFEL?) into this OS, and I already implemented a really nice-looking FFI between rust and C(which is the main reason of why I use C implemented small object allocator).
 I think it's not hard to just hookup allocator into this OS, but it may tooks a lot of time to fix compatibility issues depends on different kinds of dev boards.
   - [ ] Dev-tree parser
+  - [ ] High-intensity interrupt in a short amount of time will overflow kernel heap and cause UB on whole system.
+I need to implement kthread semaphore to solve this problem.